zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 That's right.

-Friend of the blog, artisanal bit-wrangler, and a developer whose only speed is `-O3 -ffast-math`, [Hans-Kristian Arntzen](https://themaister.net) took my hand-waving and pointing and churned out a masterpiece in less time than it took RADV to "fast-link" some of those pipelines.
+Friend of the blog, artisanal bit-wrangler, and a developer whose only speed is `-O3 -ffast-math`, [Hans-Kristian Arntzen](https://themaister.net) took my hand-waving, unintelligible gibbering, and pointing in the wrong direction and churned out a masterpiece in less time than it took RADV to "fast-link" some of those pipelines.

 While I waited, I was working at the picosecond-level with `perf` to isolate the biggest bottleneck in fast-linking.